stencila/dockta/README.md

 - by default, but optionally, installs Stencila packages so that Stencila client interfaces can execute code in the container.

+The approach taken in Dockter to building Docker images is a mix of Dockerfile generation, as in `repo2docker`, and code injection and incremental builds as in `source-to-image`.

 `reprozip` and its extension `reprounzip-docker` may be a better choice if you want to share your existing local environment as a Docker image with someone else.

-`containerit` might suit you better if you only need support for R and don't want managed packaged installation
+`containerit` might suit you better if you only need support for R and don't want managed packaged installation.

-`repo2docker` is likely to be better choice if you want to run Jupyter notebooks or RStudio in your container and don't need source code scanning to detect your requirements
+`repo2docker` is probably a better choice if you want to run Jupyter notebooks or RStudio in your container and don't need source code scanning to detect your requirements.

+`source-to-image` might suit you better if your focus is on web development (e.g. Ruby, Node.js) and want a more stable, feature complete implementation of incremental builds.

 If you don't want to build a Docker image and just want a tool that helps determining the package dependencies of your source code check out: